Beoning/Beoning/README.md

 ### Даниил Никитин - @Beoning

 Hi, I'm Daniil.
 Junior self-taught developer.
 My goal is to become a Senior Full-Stack Developer, then a Team Leader for a complete understanding of all stages of the development process to use this knowledge in the future for my own projects.
-So, as you can see, I'm a very ambitious 🏆
+So, as you can see, I'm a very ambitious guy 🏆

 ## Get in touch
 - VK: https://vk.com/beoning